Memory Hierarchy Design and Characteristics

 So what is memory hierarchy?

-The memory Hierarchy provides a meaningful arrangement of these various memory types to maximize the performance of a system.
+The memory Hierarchy provides a meaningful arrangement of these various memory types to maximize the performance of a system and improve overall system performance.

 Let’s understand each of them one by one